eonist/eonist.github.io/_posts/_2017-07-16-The-Holy-grail-of-swift-animation.md

 5. Add the velocity value to the current position.
 6. Repeat steps 3 through 5 until the object is at the target.
 ```

+#### Final note:

+There is also NumberSpringer and NumberEaser which can be used to manipulate CGFloat.
+Which enables you to animate color transition.
+Rotation, shadow, gradient, 3d perspectives or any other variable. unlike apples built in animation system this Animation lib enables you to animate any property you desire.

+The AnimLib is Open-source MIT and can be downloaded [https://github.com/eonist/swift-utils](https://github.com/eonist/swift-utils)